SuvarnaKakumanu/DevopsSL/README.md

 # DevopsSL
-practice account for devops sl
+practice account for devops sl.
+This is a sample repository.
+i just edited this READ file.